Lockheed P-80 Shooting Star: Background

 With the Germans and British clearly far ahead in development, Lockheed was pressed to develop a comparable jet as quickly as possible.
-Kelly Johnson submitted a design proposal in mid-June and promised that the prototype would be ready for testing in 150 days.
-The Skunk Works team, beginning 26 June 1943, produced the airframe in 143 days, delivering it to Muroc Army Airfield on 16 November.
+Kelly Johnson submitted a design proposal in mid-June and promised that the prototype would be completed in 180 days.
+By the end of day 19, a full-scale wooden mock-up of the aircraft had been completed.
+By the end of day 139, the first prototype had been completed and was ready for engine tests, although its delivery was briefly delayed by there being no method of removing it from the assembly building short of its partial demolition.
+On 8 January 1944, it was delivered to Muroc Army Airfield for its maiden flight.

 The project was so secret that only five of the more than 130 people working on it knew that they were developing a jet aircraft, and the British engineer who delivered the Halford H1 engine was detained by the police because Lockheed officials could not vouch for him.
 After the engine had been mated to the airframe, foreign object damage during the first run-up destroyed the engine.
-The British engineer who had delivered the engine had warned Lockheed that the skin of the inlet ducts was too thin but the American engineers ignored this warning and both ducts collapsed and were sucked into the engine when at full throttle.
+The British engineer who had delivered the engine had warned Lockheed that the skin of the inlet ducts was too thin but the American engineers had ignored this warning, leading to both ducts collapsing and being sucked into the engine when it ran at full throttle.
 This delayed the first flight until a second engine (the only other existing) could be delivered from Britain, de Havilland generously donating the engine intended for the prototype Vampire.

+The XP-80 featured a conventional all-metal airframe that was provisioned with a slim low wing and tricycle landing gear.
+Common to the majority of early jets designed during World War II—and before the Allies captured German research data that confirmed the speed advantages of the swept wing—the XP-80 possessed straight wings, similar to previous propeller-driven fighters.
+The pilot was provisioned with a pressurized cockpit that was covered by a bubble canopy and provisioned with relatively simplistic instrumentation.

+The P-80 was the first operational jet fighter to have its engine buried in the fuselage, a format that had been previously used in the pioneering German Heinkel He 178 V1 of 1939 as well as the British Gloster E.28/39 jet demonstrator of 1941.
+Other early jet aircraft were typically powered by a pair of engines due to their limited power output, and these were mounted in external nacelles for ease of maintenance.
+The advent of more powerful British jet engines made the adoption of a single fuselage-mounted engine configuration possible.
+The XP-80 was also the first aircraft to be fitted with tip tanks; these actually lowered overall drag by reducing vortices at the wing tips while also improving the aircraft's roll response and bolstered the wing's spanwise loading.